ZE3kr/ZE3kr.com/source/_posts/2025-11-14-hertz-debt-collection.md

 - I was furious.
 Under the FDCPA, I worked with ChatGPT to draft a written debt verification request plus a cease-call letter and sent it by certified mail.
 The postage was about $10 (I used [Certified Mail Labels.com](https://www.certifiedmaillabels.com)), which I had to pay, but in exchange I got peace and a solid evidentiary record—totally worth it.
 I used the template from [that article](https://www.uscreditcardguide.com/jingyanfenxiang-ruhezhengquedeyutaozhaigongsizuodouzheng/), asking them to provide an itemized cost for the $400 “Return on Damage” issued by a third party.
 - Around this time, I also double-checked the insurance situation: AmEx told me they had already mailed a check to Hertz (I couldn’t confirm whether it had been cashed), and Hertz customer service still wouldn’t pick up.

-## The big twist: they ignored my written “cease calling” notice
+## The big twist: they still harass me

 While I was waiting for them to mail me proper debt verification that I knew they probably couldn’t produce, the twist came: